hdShang/arxiv-daily/docs/cs-LG/2025-06-05/papers/250605497v1-conformal-prediction-beyond-the-seen-a-missing-mass-perspective-for-.md

 ---
 layout: default
-title: Conformal Prediction Beyond the Seen: A Missing Mass Perspective for Uncertainty Quantification in Generative Models
+title: "Conformal Prediction Beyond the Seen: A Missing Mass Perspective for Uncertainty Quantification in Generative Models"
 ---

 # Conformal Prediction Beyond the Seen: A Missing Mass Perspective for Uncertainty Quantification in Generative Models